medoidai/skrobot/README.md

 * The evaluation results can be generated either for a specifc provided threshold or for the best one found from threshold tuning

-* The threshold used along with its related performance metrics and summary metrics from all CV splits are returned as result
+* The threshold used along with its related performance metrics and summary metrics from all CV splits are returned as a result

 #### Feature Selection ML Task